 Softbank Corp.
 (9984) President Masayoshi Son said his planned $20 billion investment in Sprint Nextel Corp.
-(S) brings growth opportunities well beyond phones in a U.S. market dominated by Verizon Wireless and AT&T Inc.
+(S:US) brings growth opportunities well beyond phones in a U.S. market dominated by Verizon Wireless and AT&T Inc.

 Son said he wants to repeat the success he had while building Softbank into Japan’s third-largest wireless carrier by taking market share from entrenched giants and delivering more data to smartphones, tablets, cars and even bicycles.
 The company gets more than two-thirds of its revenue from data services, about double the average in the U.S., he said.

-While Son didn’t exclude more deals, such as buying MetroPCS Communications Inc. (PCS), he said his current focus is on completing Softbank’s purchase of a 70 percent stake in Overland Park, Kansas-based Sprint.
+While Son didn’t exclude more deals, such as buying MetroPCS Communications Inc. (PCS:US), he said his current focus is on completing Softbank’s purchase of a 70 percent stake in Overland Park, Kansas-based Sprint.
 His goal is to become the No. 1 carrier in the world in terms of revenue, surpassing Verizon and China Mobile Ltd. (941)